PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 fulfilling the query will be prompted to be installed from the highest priority repositories.
-If there are multiple repositories with the same priority level containing the same version, the first one is used and will be prompted to install.
+If there are multiple repositories with the same priority level containing the same version, the first one registered is used and will be prompted to install.

 `-TrustRepository` can be used to suppress being prompted for untrusted sources.
 `-IgnoreDifferentPublisher` can be used to suppress being prompted if the publisher